 Snowboarding at all of the SkiBig3 resorts was our primary reason for heading to Banff in the winter before we moved here.
 SkiBig3 is a collection of three mountain resorts, all within Banff National Park.

 You have Lake Louise Ski Resort, Banff Sunshine, and Mt.
 Norquay, all fantastic and unique ski resorts.
 Skiing or snowboarding here is one of the best things to do in Banff in the winter.
 Even if you’re not a pro, there are plenty of beginner hills to learn on together!

 In the wintertime, you might not be able to take to the trails on horseback, but you can ride on a horse-drawn sleigh at Lake Louise or around Downtown Banff.
 There aren’t many places you can still ride on a real sleigh through a winter snowglobe, and that’s what makes it such a fantastic thing to do in Banff in the winter.

 Check out Banff Trail Riders for magical rides around Downtown Banff!

 Romantic Places to Eat in Banff

 - Price: $$$$

 Experience fine dining with incredible views at Eden in the Rimrock Hotel.
-The restaurant serves up some of the best food in the province let alone Banff, as it is the only Five-Diamond Restaurant in all of Western Canada.
-The modern French restaurant serves up playful and delicious dishes that leave a lasting impact much like the views.
-If you guys are really in the mood for a special evening in Banff this is the restaurant to go to.
+This Banff restaurant serves up some of the best food in the province, let alone Banff, as it is the only Five-Diamond Restaurant in Western Canada.
+The modern French restaurant serves playful and delicious dishes that leave a lasting impact, much like the views.
+If you guys are really in the mood for a special evening in Banff, this is the restaurant to go to.

 Storm Mountain Lodge